terryaney/KatApp/scripts/readme.md

 Similiar to common Vue directives, the KatApp Framework provides custom directives that help rendering markup by leveraging/accessing RBLe Framework calculation results.
 The majority of the KatApp Framework directives take a 'model' coming in describing how the directive should function. [`v-ka-template`](#v-ka-template), [`v-ka-input`](#v-ka-input) and [`v-ka-input-group`](#v-ka-input-group) take a model *and* return a 'scope' object that can be used by the markup contained by the template. [`v-ka-needs-calc`](#v-ka-needs-calc) and [`v-ka-inline`](#v-ka-inline) are 'marker' directives and do not take a model or return a scope.

 - [v-ka-value](#v-ka-value) - Update element's `innerHTML` from designated RBLe Framework result.
+- [v-ka-resource](#v-ka-resource) - When a KatApp needs to support localization (different language translations), the `v-ka-resource` can work in conjunction with the [IKatAppOptions.resourceStrings](#ikatappoptions) to replace the element's `innerHTML` with a translated string.
 - [v-ka-input](#v-ka-input) - Render input template or bind existing inputs to RBLe Framework calculations.
 - [v-ka-input-group](#v-ka-input-group) - Render template representing multiple inputs of the same type and bind to RBLe Framework calculations.
 - [v-ka-navigate](#v-ka-navigate) - Configure navigation within Kaml Views to other Kaml Views in Host Environment.